Mt. Kilimanjaro Climbing Summit – Machame Route

 Day by Day Itinerary

-You will be picked up by the staff of Gosheni Safaris from Kilimanjaro International Airport (JRO) and driven to your accommodation in Arusha.
+You will be picked up by the staff of African Traits from Kilimanjaro International Airport (JRO) and driven to your accommodation in Arusha.
 Participants will be given a short briefing for the climb the next day.
 Kits and the necessary equipment will be checked as well.

 Accommodation: Sg Resort